George Machin

+Biography

-Machin was a native of Sheffield and attended Marlcliffe School there.
-During the World War II he served in the RAF.
+Machin was a native of Sheffield and attended the city's Marlcliffe School.
+During World War II, he served in the RAF.
 After the war ended, he became an engineering inspector and active in the trade union movement.
 In 1967, he was elected to Sheffield City Council.

-At a March 1973 by-election, he was elected as the Member of Parliament for Dundee East, holding off by 1,141 votes a strong challenge from Gordon Wilson of the Scottish National Party.
-The contest had been seen as three-way fight between Machine, Wilson and Lord Provost of Dundee, William Fitzgerald, standing as Conservative.
-On the day of the election it was speculated in The Glasgow Herald that the Labour vote may be hurt by the fact that Machin was an English candidate in a Scottish seat and because some local Labour supporters were angered as the felt Machin's trade union had used influence to "buy" his nomination.
-Signs that his English background was an issue were demonstrated during Machin's victory speech which was reportedly disrupted by 'angry shouts of Scottish Nationalist supporters', while police flanked him as he faced 'chants of "Go back to Yorkshire" and "Go home, Englishman"'.
+At a by-election in March 1973, he was elected as the Member of Parliament for Dundee East, holding off a strong challenge from Gordon Wilson of the Scottish National Party, with Labour winning by 1,141 votes.
+The contest had been seen as three-way fight between Machin, Wilson and Lord Provost of Dundee, William Fitzgerald, standing as Conservative.
+On the day of the election, it was speculated in The Glasgow Herald that the Labour vote may be hurt by the fact that Machin was an English candidate in a Scottish seat and because some local Labour supporters were angered as they felt Machin's trade union had used influence to "buy" his nomination.
+Signs that his English background was an issue were demonstrated during Machin's victory speech which was reportedly disrupted by 'angry shouts of Scottish nationalist supporters', while police flanked him as he faced 'chants of "Go back to Yorkshire" and "Go home, Englishman"'.

-At the February 1974 general election, Wilson gained the seat by 2,966 votes, thus ending Machin's tenure as an MP of just 11 months.
-Machin attempted unsuccessfully to regain his seat at the subsequent October 1974 general election but then retired from politics afterwards.
+At the February 1974 general election, Wilson gained the seat from Labour by 2,966 votes, thus ending Machin's short tenure as an MP of just 11 months.
+Machin attempted unsuccessfully to regain the seat at the subsequent October 1974 general election, but then retired from politics afterwards.